Jeong-Beom/Django_Practice/mysite01/README.md

 >sudo systemctl status mysite01.service
 >sudo systemctl enable mysite01.service
 >```
 6. Move to '/etc/nginx/sites-available/' and create file for nginx.
 >- create mysite01 file
 >```bash
 >sudo nano mysite01
 >```
 >```
-># mysite01 - if it doesn't exist domain. it is needed to open 80 port.
+># mysite01 - if it doesn't exist domain. it is needed to open 80 port. it is needed to change as environment.
 >server {
 >        listen 80;
 >        server_name {IP 주소};